aollivierre/chromeextensions/Genesys/GenesysCloud-DR-Apps/App1-GenesysCloudDR-Shortcut/README.md

 - `CreateDRShortcut.vbs`: Creates the shortcut with hardcoded correct paths
 - `DetectDRShortcut.vbs`: Detects if the shortcut is already installed
-- `DeleteDRShortcut.vbs`: Removes the shortcut
+- `DeleteDRShortcut.vbs`: Removes the shortcut from the user's desktop
 - `Shortcut-Truncation-Note.md`: Important documentation about the Windows shortcut properties display limitation

 ### Alternative Approaches